moxiaoshao/TransitionSketch/README.md

 ## How to Build and Run the Tests

-- **Compilation**: To compile the test code for TransitionSketch, run:
+- **Compilation**: To compile the test code for CascadeSketch, run:

   ```shell
   cd TransitionSketch